signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

 **Write Data Buffer** – This parameter allows the user to configure the Write Data Buffer for a selected Initiator device.
 Toggle on to enable and toggle off to disable.
 This parameter is displayed in all Bus Protocols excepts in SIG_NATIVE.

 **Write Data Buffer Depth** – This parameter is an input field that defines the data buffer size for the selected device.
 Supported values range from 2 to 256.

+**Number of Pipeline Stages** - This parameter is for assigning Pipeline Stages in the selected initiator.